MineAnyBuild/MineAnyBuild/README.md

 ### Proprietary MLLMs

-Run `prompter.py` specifying the task of MineAnyBuild.
+1. Run `/mineanybuild/prompter.py` specifying the task of MineAnyBuild.
 Please specify the input and output file/directories for each task function.

 ```
 python /mineanybuild/prompter.py --task [Spatial_Understanding|Spatial_Reasoning|Creativity|Executable_Spatial_Plan_Generation|Spatial_Commonsense]
 ```

+2. Run the `json_parser_blueprint` function in `/mineanybuild/utils.py` to transform the response of MLLM-based agents into *blueprint* 3D matrix in JSON format.

 ### Open-source MLLMs